nilostolte/Sudoku/README.md

 ### Stack and Backtracking implementation

 Digits are tried in ascending order from 1 to 9 for each element in the grid that is not yet occupied.
 That's why `digit` and `code` variables are both initialized with 1.
-Every time a new digit is tried againt the candidate set, and a successful candidate is found
+Every time a new digit is tried against the candidate set, and a successful candidate is found
 (that is, when `( code & inserted ) == 0 )`), the digit is pushed on the stack.

 The `push` function also updates `matrix[i][j]`, `lines[i]`, `cols[j]` and `cells[cel[i]][cel[j]]` with the new digit.
 Please check the